Achwek-mh/devops_challenge/readme.md

 - Defined a data source connected to the RDS PostgreSQL instance.
 - Setted up a GraphQL schema for data operations
 - Outputs the AppSync API URL.

+## CI/CD Pipeline

+The project includes a GitHub Actions workflow for CI/CD.
+The workflow is triggered on pushes to the `main` branch.

+### Workflow Steps

+1. **Checkout Repository:**
+   - Fetches the content of the repository and checks it out to the runner's workspace.

+2. **Set up Terraform:**
+   - Sets up Terraform in the GitHub Actions runner environment.

+3. **Initialize Terraform:**
+   - Initializes Terraform in the GitHub Actions runner environment.

+4. **Validate Terraform:**
+   - Validates the Terraform configuration for syntax and other errors.

+5. **Plan:**
+   - Generates an execution plan for Terraform changes.

+6. **Apply (On Push to `main`):**
+   - Applies Terraform changes automatically when a push event occurs on the `main` branch.

 ## Deployment Steps